-On a perilous night a student experienced a rescue three years in the making.
+On a perilous night a student experienced a rescue long in the making.

 The instructor pointed to a dark spot at the base of the soaring sandstone canyon wall.
 In the overcast evening light, I could just make out the crevice that was to be my abode during my three-day solo, my first time ever to be alone.
 Getting to it would require crossing a muddy river, swollen from summer thunderstorms.
 I was terrified.

 It was the summer of 1977, and I was an unlikely participant in BYU’s popular 30-day desert survival course.
 I was a 100-pound sophomore from Walnut Creek, California, with no outdoors experience, and yet I had felt inspired to sign up for the adventure in the high desert of southern Utah.

 Three harrowing weeks of relentless hiking over the punishing landscape, training, and testing—combined with storms, high winds, and flash floods—had wreaked havoc on us.
 As we ventured into the canyon for our solos, we 36 students were exhausted, weak, and hungry.

 While I stood in disbelief at the thought of crossing the river, the group marched on.
 I plunged into the river and focused all my attention on keeping my footing.
 Everything I carried was on my back, rolled into a thin wool army blanket.
 By the time I reached the far bank, I was fully soaked and was sobbing out desperate prayers.
 And then one foot sank deep into quicksand.
 My screams for help were snatched away by the wind as I looked over my shoulder, only to see the last hiker disappear around a corner far up the trail.